Tech-invite3GPPspaceIETFspace

 An EAP-5G procedure is executed as specified in clause 7.2.1 with the following modifications:

 • The EAP-5G packets shall not be encapsulated into IKEv2 packets.
-The UE shall also include a UE Id in the AN parameter, e.g. a 5G-GUTI if available from a prior registration to the same PLMN.
+The UE shall also include a UE Identity Id in the AN parameter, i.e. a 5G-GUTI or a SUCI.
+The value in the UE identity shall be stored at TNGF to as key identifier as described in step 13.

 • A KTNGF as specified in Annex A.9 (equivalent to KN3IWF) is created in the UE and in the AMF after the successful authentication.
 The KTNGF is transferred from the AMF to TNGF in step 10a (within the N2 Initial Context Setup Request).